 In this webinar, we discussed how to how to increase conversions with killer value propositions.
 Before we go on, let us define what value proposition is.

 A value proposition is a promise and value you deliver by defining the problem you solve and clarifying why you’re better than the alternatives.
 A compelling value proposition appeals to the customer’s strongest decision drivers.
 A compelling value proposition should tell your customers what makes you unique, what makes you stand out, how you solve problems of your target audience.
-Identifying the right value proposition and translating it on your website is one of the most valuable activities that marketers can benefit from when doing conversion optimization of their website.
+Identifying the right value proposition and translating it on your website is one of the most valuable activities that marketers can benefit from when doing conversion rate optimization of their website.

 Some of the key questions that we discussed in this webinar included: